Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mont Albert North recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Mont Albert North averaged approximately 44 new dwelling approvals annually over the past five financial years, totalling an estimated 222 homes.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Mont Albert North averaged approximately 44 new dwelling approvals annually over the past five financial years, totalling an estimated 222 homes.
 As of FY-26, 29 approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of one new resident per year was associated with each dwelling constructed.
-Commercial approvals this financial year totalled $13.8 million, indicating moderate commercial development levels.
+On average, one new resident per year per dwelling constructed has been observed between FY-21 and FY-25, suggesting that new construction is meeting or exceeding demand.
+The average expected construction cost value for new properties in Mont Albert North is $859,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development